 This is a sustainability-oriented blog.
-Topics pertaining to colleges and universities, but mainly focus on solutions to non-sustainable practices and trying to address means and methods for resolving them.
+Topics pertaining Energy Efficiency (EE), Telecommuting, Sustainable Health/Wellness, etc., but mainly focus on solutions to non-sustainable practices and trying to address means and methods for resolving them.
 Energy efficiency (reduce) is a preferred approach here.
 Sustainability is something that we all have to do, sooner or later!
 (Low politico please!).

 Certainly there are smarter things to do and less-smart things to do related to becoming sustainable.
 In some cases (many cases) the best way to sustainability is to bring a developing economy up out of poverty: you're not very concerned about the environment if/when you are struggling to stay alive.

 It should be interesting to see what the big COLD weather this winter in Can + Alaska will show in the melting ice caps.

 David Walker....
 Former President of the Government Accounting Office.
 This was in 2008, before we did all the stimulus spending to bump us out of the recession.

 ...
 ONLY This quarter, the US debt exceeded the US economy.
 US Economy is now (back) up to $15+T; The US Debt is now up above that!:-(

 Check out the US Debt Clock.
 It's hard to keep up with since the numbers are changing so fast, but $15.2T is the debt and $15.1 is the GDP.